mrJean1/PyGeodesy/README.rst

 There are three modules for ellipsoidal earth models, *ellipsoidalKarney*, *-Vincenty* and *-Nvector* and two for spherical ones, *sphericalTrigonometry* and *-Nvector*.
-Each module provides a *LatLon* class with methods and functions to compute distance, initial and final bearing, intermediate and nearest points, area, perimeter, conversions and unrolling, among other things.
+Each module provides a geodetic *LatLon* and a geocentric *Cartesian* class with methods and functions to compute distance, initial and final bearing, intermediate and nearest points, area, perimeter, conversions and unrolling, among other things.
 For more information and further details see the documentation_, the descriptions of `Latitude/Longitude`_, Vincenty_ and `Vector-based`_ geodesy, the original `JavaScript source`_ or docs_ and the Python `GeographicLib`_.

-Also included are modules for conversions to and from `Cassini-Soldner`_, UPS_ (Universal Polar Stereographic), UTM_ (Exact_ and Universal Transverse Mercator), ECEF_ (Earth-Centered, Earth-Fixed geocentric) and `Web Mercator`_ (Pseudo-Mercator) coordinates, MGRS_ (NATO Military Grid Reference System) and OSGR_ (British Ordinance Survery Grid Reference) grid references, TRF_ (Terrestrial Reference Frames) and modules to encode and decode EPSG_,
+Also included are modules for conversions to and from `Cassini-Soldner`_, UPS_ (Universal Polar Stereographic), UTM_ (Exact_ and Universal Transverse Mercator), ECEF_ (Earth-Centered, Earth-Fixed cartesian) and `Web Mercator`_ (Pseudo-Mercator) coordinates, MGRS_ (NATO Military Grid Reference System) and OSGR_ (British Ordinance Survery Grid Reference) grid references, TRF_ (Terrestrial Reference Frames) and modules to encode and decode EPSG_,